-Lawns in the Greater Toronto Area have been harassed by chinch bugs and white grubs for a long time.
-In the last few years though, a new pest has appeared and it is becoming more common.
+Lawns in the Greater Toronto Area have typically been harassed by chinch bugs and white grubs for a long time.
+However in the last several years, a new invasive pest has appeared and it is becoming more common.

-Craneflies (Tipula paludosa, Tipula oleracea) are large, long-legged flying insects, sometimes called mosquito hawks because of their similarity in shape to the blood-drinkers, and the mistaken idea that craneflies eat mosquitoes.
+Craneflies (Tipula paludosa, Tipula oleracea) are large, long-legged flying insects, sometimes called ‘mosquito hawks’ because of their similarity in shape to the blood-drinkers, and the mistaken idea that craneflies eat mosquitoes.
 Craneflies have no mouth parts, and live as adults just long enough to breed.
 Their larvae are known as Leatherjackets.

-It is the young larva, known as leatherjackets, that do all the eating.
+It is the young larva, known as a leatherjacket, that does all the damage.
 Leatherjackets are grey-brown and grow to between one half and three cm.
 Leatherjackets are easily differentiated from white grubs.
 Leatherjackets have no visible head, are brown, live just above the soil, and do not usually curl up into a C-shape.
 The leather jackets chew on the crown of the grass plant, which is where the blade grows from.
 The grass blade topples over and dies like a lumbered tree, and the leatherjacket moves on to the next grass plant.
-With enough of them in your lawn, you end up with large dead patches of ‘stubble’.
+With enough of them in your lawn, you end up with large dead patches resembling ‘stubble’.

 Rain forces leatherjackets out of the soil and often washes them off to hard surfaces like this roadside.

 How bad can they get?

 These leatherjackets washed out of a lawn after a heavy rainfall.
-A healthy lawn can withstand at least 20 leatherjackets per square foot, but populations can explode quickly and create devastating numbers before you even know it!
-Nematodes used for Grub management will NOT control leatherjackets.
-Nematodes are always species specific in their targeting.
-LawnSavers has the correct strain of Nematodes to control these larvae.
-Applications should be scheduled by the middle of October, and again in early May for best results!
+A healthy lawn can withstand up to 20 leatherjackets per square foot, but populations can explode quickly and create devastating numbers before you even know it!
+LawnSavers can help manage populations of Leatherjackets with our Leathjacket Control service in Spring or early Fall has the correct product to control these larvae for as low as $119 for lawns up to 2000 square feet.